rafammpp/plausible-hosting/README.md

 CLOUDING_APIKEY=your_clouding_api_key
 AUTO_RESIZE_DISK=true # if set to true, the server will resize the disk before restoring if needed.
 ```

 ### How to wake up the follower
 You have three options: use the clouding.io admin panel, use the [clouding api](https://api.clouding.io/docs) or, if you use django, check out my other repository [clouding-wake-up](https://github.com/rafammpp/django-clouding-unarchive).
-It's a simple django app that wakes up a server when press a button.
-It's useful if you have a django website and want to wake up the follower from there.
+It's a simple django app that wakes up a server when you press a button.
+It's useful if you have a django website and want to wake up the follower from it's admin.

 ### About Clouding.io
 Clouding.io is a simple cloud provider that allows you to choose the amount of CPU, RAM and disk space you need.
 You can resize it later, has persistent data storage and can be archived to save a lot of money.
 It's a good option for a follower server.
 It's also a good option for a leader server, but you will need to pay for the whole month, so a VPS is a cheaper option most of the time.